o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-blast/materials.md

 **Important**
 Blast materials are a critical component in creating realistic destructible entities.
 Passive forces like gravity can have a cumulative damage effect on a blast asset, causing destruction to trigger when no obvious external force or collider has acted on the asset.
-Large\-scale destructible assets such as buildings have large chunks that require stronger bonds and higher damage thresholds to prevent premature triggering of destruction.
+Large-scale destructible assets such as buildings have large chunks that require stronger bonds and higher damage thresholds to prevent premature triggering of destruction.

 **Contents**
 + [Create Blast materials](#nvidia-blast-create-blast-material)